julieqiu/exp/librarianx/README.md

 Would perform releases for both editions.
 To proceed, run:
-  librarianx release --all --execute
+  librarian release --all --execute
 ```

 Execute the release:

 ```
-$ librarianx release --all --execute
+$ librarian release --all --execute
 Releasing 2 editions...

 ✓ Released secretmanager v0.2.0